cloudflare/cloudflare-docs/content/email-security/_partials/_manual-retraction.md

 3. This will update the search dialog and allow you to search for the messages to retract.
 Enter the search parameters to find the emails you are looking for.

-4. To retract a single message, select the three dots in front of the message, and select **Retract**.
+4. To retract a single message, select the three dots next to the message, and select **Retract**.
 To retract multiple messages, first select the checkboxes on the messages you want to retract.
 Then, select the three dots > **Retract**.

     ![Retract the messages from the search results](/email-security/static/email-retraction/gmail/step4-retract.png)